jaspector

 A Land Use Permit from the Zoning Administrator is required for any development or construction in unincorporated Lincoln County to confirm zoning compliance before beginning work.
 Lincoln County does not operate a traditional building permit program for residential construction—the county's primary regulatory tool is the Land Use Permit.

-Typical processing time is 1-2 weeks for standard Land Use Permits; 4-6 weeks for Conditional Use Permits (includes public hearing process)..
+Building permit processing times in unincorporated Lincoln County, NE typically run 1-2 weeks for standard Land Use Permits; 4-6 weeks for Conditional Use Permits (includes public hearing process)..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Lincoln County, NE.
 The following work is generally exempt: Agricultural structures on farmsteads of 20+ acres that produce $1,000 or more of farm products per year (exempt from county building permit requirements, though siting relative to property lines and easements may still be reviewed for zoning compliance); Routine maintenance and repair that does not alter structural elements or land use compliance.
 Note: Even work exempt from the Land Use Permit requirement may still require permits from other agencies.
 For example, any construction within the 100-year floodplain requires a Floodplain Development Permit from the county's floodplain administrator, regardless of the Land Use Permit status.
 Wells require a permit from the Nebraska Department of Natural Resources.
 Electrical work requires Nebraska State Electrical Division permits.
 Stormwater permits are required for construction disturbing one or more acres.
 Confirm all applicable requirements with the Planning Department before beginning work.
+When in doubt, confirm with the local building department before starting work.